jimthoburn/artsamo/opportunities.md

 ---
-title: Opportunities for Artists, Santa Monica Cultural Affairs
+title: Opportunities, Santa Monica Cultural Affairs
 ---

-Opportunities for Artists
+Opportunities
 =========================

 You can never have enough art.
 And that means you can never have enough artists.
 Our Cultural Affairs Division helps welcome and cultivate artists through grants and residencies for both individual artists and organizations.